foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 TR: ### Formula
 TR: This field can be used for advanced calculations if Factor and Offset is not sufficient.
 If this field is set, then the Factor and Offset field is ignored.
 The Formula is executed by the eval() function.
 Therefore all common functions are supported.
 Especially the Math functions.
-The formula must comply with Javascript syntax, therefore also take care about uper and lower cases.
+The formula must comply with Javascript syntax, therefore also take care about upper and lower cases.

 TR: In the formula, "x" has to be used for the read value from Modbus.
 E.g. `x * Math.pow(10, sf['40065'])`

-TR: If the formula cannot evaluated during runtime, then the Adapter writes a warning message to the log.
+TR: If the formula cannot be evaluated during runtime, then the Adapter writes a warning message to the log.

-TR: Another usecase for fomulas could also be to prevent unplausible data with a formula like "x > 2000000 ? null : x"
+TR: Another use case for formulas could also be to prevent implausible data with a formula like `x > 2000000 ? null : x`

 TR: ### Role
 TR: ioBroker role to assign.